Shoulder Injuries in Sports

 • Rotator cuff tears: This occurs when one or more of the rotator cuff tendons are torn, leading to pain, weakness, and limited range of motion.
 Torn rotator cuffs are particularly common in baseball, tennis, and swimming.

-• Shoulder dislocations: A forceful impact or sudden twisting can dislocate the upper arm bone from its socket, leading to instability and severe pain.
+• Shoulder dislocations: A forceful impact or sudden twisting can dislocate the upper arm bone from its socket, leading to instability and intense pain.

 • Shoulder impingement: When the rotator cuff muscles get pinched between the bones of the shoulder, it can cause pain and a reduction in range of motion.